CassidyGrom/starter-styleguide/README.story.md

 Put everything (images, audio, data, etc) in `src/assets/`.

-When deployed, assets paths will remain relative. _However_, you'll notice that in `index.hbs` there is a line like `<script src='{{basepath}}assets/scripts/d3.v5.9.1.min.js'></script>`. `basepath` here switches from nothing in local development, to `https://pudding.cool/` in production.
+When deployed, assets paths will remain relative. _However_, you'll notice that in `index.hbs` there is a line like `<script src='{{basepath}}assets/scripts/d3.v5.9.1.min.js'></script>`. `basepath` here switches from nothing in local development, to `https://projects.nj.com/` in production.
 We have a common assets folder for stuff like (which also occurs with fonts).
-If you need to use this project for a non-Pudding one, make sure to update the `data.basepath` variable in `scripts/html.js`.
+It's set at the `data.basepath` variable in `scripts/html.js`.

 # Deploy